IDAES/idaes-pse/docs/technical_specs/model_libraries/generic/unit_models/skeleton_unit.rst

 The IDAES Skeleton Unit model represents a bare bones unit (hence, the name skeleton) that lets the user define a unit model with a custom set of variables and constraints that best suits their needs but that can be connected to other models from the unit model library.
-This unit can be used to either define a surrogate for a complex unit model or to define a first-principles based model that does not use IDAES ControlVolumes or property packages.
+This unit can be used to either define a surrogate for a complex unit model or to define a first-principles based model that does not adhere to the typical IDAES modeling hierarchy.
 To facilitate connection to other models in the unit model library, the user needs to add ports and populate with variables that match the port members of the models this will be connected to.
 To enable this, a special method is provided to enable adding ports with a specified set of variables.

 The two methods available for this unit are: